-This year on August 28, 2021, we will host the fourth annual Fashion Funds the Cure pediatric cancer fashion show at the Town Center at Boca Raton.
-We’d be honored if you’d take a moment to review the materials accompanying this letter that describe the event, share pictures of previous years, and offer sponsorship opportunities to support Fashion Funds the Cure.
+This year on August 28, 2021, we will host the fifth annual Fashion Funds the Cure pediatric cancer fashion show at the Town Center at Boca Raton.

 We host Fashion Funds the Cure in honor of our son Theo, who passed away from cancer in October 2016 at 19-months-old.
 Theo was diagnosed at five-months-old with an aggressive childhood cancer called rhabdomyosarcoma that had metastasized before it was discovered.
 In 2015, and still now in 2019-20, no effective treatments exist for metastatic rhabdomyosarcoma.
 Sadly, the same can be said for many other pediatric cancers.

 Every day, 43 children will be diagnosed with cancer, and more than 40,000 children are in treatment every year.
 In the last 20 years, only four cancer treatments have been specifically developed and approved for children with cancer.
 The truth is that 1 in 285 children will be diagnosed with cancer, and 12% will not survive.
 When a child dies from cancer, an average of 68 years of life is lost.
 And unbelievably, pediatric cancer research receives only 4% of the federal government’s funding for cancer research.
 That’s why pediatric cancers like Theo’s don’t have cures.
 More research is desperately needed to find better treatments for kids like Theo—the funding of which is largely dependent upon philanthropy.